Shreeeram/lifespan-calc/README.md

 * numpy
 ```

-* Reach me out for further details on this project.
+* Moved this project to private repo.
+Reach me out to contribute or for any further details on this project.